A View from Public Housing: Resident Histories, Perspectives and Hope

 Fig. 2.
 Renee Willis, National Low-Income Housing Coalition reporting back on group activity at Marble Hill Houses CTN workshop.

-In these workshops, community groups and individual residents were invited into a space to share stories and experiences from their perspective.
+In these workshops, community groups and individual residents were invited into a space to share stories and experiences from their perspectives.
 A peer interview format was used to support relationship building and allow residents to hear directly from each other.
 Questions and activities were created to prompt these recorded discussions, which in turn generated materials to share with advocates and to raise public awareness through the first-hand experiences of public housing residents.
 Some of what came out of these conversations were positive memories, contrasts between public housing past and present, the need for more community engagement, maintenance issues, and community policing.
 Residents reflected positively on a time when public housing had its own community police.
-They recollected feelings of safety, how the community police knew all the children and their parents and how they made sure to look out for the neighborhood.
+They recollected feelings of safety, how the community police knew all the children and their parents, and how they made sure to look out for the neighborhood.
 Paulette Shomo, a long-time resident of Marble Hill Houses, exemplifies this perspective:

 Maria: What do you remember before the merger took place, you mentioned the police, talk about the police.

 Paulette: Well working for the housing, like I said, I worked for a number of housing officers, and I like that familiarity or that fellowship because I worked at Claremont Village, 24 officers around the clock at various times, so well protected, just a good family type of thing.
-Officers that were really concerned about these children here, just like I said about Big Sam who’s past on, but just knowing that he was here, he’s going to residence apartment, he’s going to speak to the children and not just him by himself but maybe with other officers, but Sam was the one like, when you said Big Sam was coming, kids would be like I’ll keep myself correct and good.
+Officers that were really concerned about these children here, just like I said about Big Sam who’s passed on, but just knowing that he was here, he’s going to residents’ apartments, he’s going to speak to the children and not just him by himself but maybe with other officers, but Sam was the one like, when you said Big Sam was coming, kids would be like I’ll keep myself correct and good.
 Because one of the young man he didn’t live here, he lived in Lincoln, he became a housing officer because of Big Sam, because he said he saw, Big Sam saw him getting into trouble and before he got into a place where he couldn’t be an officer he worked in training with him and he became a housing officer you know.

 Residents spoke of robust programs and services, and most importantly, a fully functioning maintenance staff.
 In one of the facilitated activities, residents studied the major events and turning points in public housing history, co-produced a timeline exhibit, and discussed how those events shaped their lives and impacted a larger history.
 Sharing these stories highlighted themes and issues left out of reports in the media, which focus primarily on infrastructure, maintenance, and zoning.
 Internal community conversations explored families, activism, politics, education, health, safety, and dignity and respect.